microsoft/TypeScript-React-Starter/README.md

 You can check out our [React & Webpack walkthrough here](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html).

 At some point you might need routing.
-There are several solutons, but [react-router](https://github.com/ReactTraining/react-router) is probably the most popular for Redux projects, and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux).
+There are several solutions, but [react-router](https://github.com/ReactTraining/react-router) is probably the most popular for Redux projects, and is often used in conjunction with [react-router-redux](https://github.com/reactjs/react-router-redux).